|Home | Intranet | A-Z Topics |eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 Detailed guidance about safeguarding arrangements taken from the September 2011 Ofsted section 5 briefing.

+Keeping Safe in Education states that it is part of the designated safeguarding lead’s role to be able to keep detailed, accurate, secure written records of concerns and referrals.
 The purpose of this practice guidance is to assist the Designated Senior Person for Child Protection (DSP) in establishing and maintaining record keeping systems that support effective safeguarding practice.

 This practice guidance has been written to assist the Designated Senior Person for Child Protection (DSP) in considering drop off and collection arrangements for children, to ensure effective safeguarding practice.
 The guidance is mainly relevant to staff working with primary aged children, although will also apply in some circumstances to older children with additional needs.